micro/go-micro/README.md

 ### Where are all the plugins?

 The plugins now live in [github.com/asim/go-plugins](https://github.com/asim/go-plugins).
-This was to reduce the overall size and scope of Go Micro to purely a set of interfaces and stdlib implementations.
+This was to reduce the overall size and scope of Go Micro to purely a set of interfaces and standard library implementations.
 Go Plugins is Apache 2.0 licensed but relies on Go Micro interfaces and so again can only be used in noncommercial setting without a commercial license.

 ### What's the new direction of Go Micro?